doghouch/doghouch/README.md

 ### Introduction :wave:

 Hi, there!
-I am a student @ UofT and currently work at bunny.net as a Junior Software Developer.
+I am a student @ UofT (Mississauga).

 A nonexhaustive list of my hobbies can be found below:

 - Programming
   - I use C# and Python the most (right now)
+  - HTML/CSS/JS (+ jQuery)
-  - Things that I am not proud of: I jigged up an IR-blaster device to send commands to my "dumb" air conditioner.
+  - Things that I am not proud of:
+    - I jigged up an IR-blaster device to send commands to my "dumb" air conditioner.
 The REST API is hooked up to a hodgebodge of sensors and uses an wattmeter to determine state (off/fan/cooling).

 - Drawing

 - Tinkering with hardware